-Three letters of reference for postdoctoral fellowship applications must be received at the address above within one week following the submission deadline.
-Postdoctoral Fellowship Applicants will be notified via email when each letter of reference is received by the NSBRI.
+Three letters of reference for Postdoctoral Fellowship Applicants must be received at the address above within one week following the submission deadline.
+Postdoctoral Fellowship Applicants will be notified via email when each letter of reference is received by NSBRI.
 Applications without all three required letters received within one week of the submission due date will be considered incomplete and may be returned to the applicant without review.

-Please direct any questions concerning this application procedure to the NSBRI by calling 713-798-7412, by faxing your questions to 713-798-7413, or by sending your inquiry to contact\us@www.nsbri.org.
+Please direct any questions concerning this application procedure to NSBRI by calling 713-798-7412, faxing questions to 713-798-7413, or sending an inquiry to contact_us@www.nsbri.org.
 The technical requirements to operate EPSS are Internet Explorer 4.0+ or Netscape 4.03+ for Windows, Macintosh, or Unix.
 EPSS is best viewed using Internet Explorer 6.0.